Klipper3d/klipper/docs/Resonance_Compensation.md

 ## Tuning

-Basic tuning requires measuring the ringing frequencies of the printer by printing a test model.
+Basic tuning requires measuring the ringing frequencies of the printer and adding a few parameters to `printer.cfg` file.

 Slice the ringing test model, which can be found in [docs/prints/ringing_tower.stl](prints/ringing_tower.stl), in the slicer: